AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 {% include img.html img="pass-pointer-by-value.png" alt="Passing a pointer by value." %}

 At that memory address is an object.
-We can "trace" (dereference) either the formal parameter pointer or the argument pointer and visit that memory address to modify the object located there.
-In the case of the code above, we're tracing the formal parameter pointer:
+We can follow either the formal parameter pointer or the argument pointer and visit that memory address to modify the object located there.
+In the case of the code above, we're reading the formal parameter pointer:

 {% include img.html img="modifying-object.png" alt="Modifying an object pointed to in memory." %}